The gravitational field of a laser beam beyond the short wavelength approximation: The Metric of the laser beam

 \section{The Metric of the laser beam}

-Solving Eq.~(\ref{eq:wave}) for the energy momentum tensor (\ref{eq:Tmunured}) with emitter and absorber at general positions can be quite cumbersome.
-In the following, we will consider two different limiting situations instead; we consider the case of the distance between emitter and absorber being very large and very small.
+Solving Eq.~(\ref{eq:wave}) for the energy-momentum tensor (\ref{eq:Tmunured}) with emitter and absorber\footnote{ In this article, emitter and absorber always refers to the emitter and the absorber of the source laser beam for the case of a finitely extended beam.
+The emitter can be associated with the laser resonator and the active material and the absorber can be imagined as a beam dump.} at general positions can be quite cumbersome.
+In the following, we will consider two different limiting situations instead; we consider the case of the distance between emitter and absorber of the laser beam being very large and very small.